shsedghi/HL_Fabric_IDE/README.md

 npm install x509
 ```

 * replace or modify the chaincode_example02.js with the [sample](samples/chaincode_example02.js) provided and save the file.
+This new sample shows how to extract varous attributes including Subject CN and the caller's Role from X509 certificte,

 *  Restart the chaincode from File &rightarrow; Debug &rightarrow; Strat Debugging
 *  Rerun the query from the cli command line